 Limousin – Origin

-It is now part of Nouvelle Aquitaine, one of the 13 new regions created by the territorial reform that took effect on January 1, 2016.
+Limousin is now part of Nouvelle-Aquitaine, one of the 13 new regions created by the territorial reform that came into effect on January 1, 2016.

-Despite its significance, Limousin ranks as the second least populated region in Metropolitan France, trailing only Corsica in terms of population density.
+Despite its size, Limousin is the second least populated region in metropolitan France, after Corsica, in terms of population density.

 Historic Limousin

-Limousin derives its name from the Lemovices, the Celtic tribe that governed the region before the Roman conquest.
-Initially part of Aquitania, a province established by the Roman Emperor Augustus in 16 BC, the area witnessed significant historical shifts.
+Limousin was initially part of Aquitania, a province created by the Roman Emperor Augustus in 16 BC, a region that underwent significant historical upheavals.

-In 412 AD, the Visigoths invaded this territory, which extended from the Atlantic Ocean to the northern Pyrenees.
-However, in 507 AD, the Frankish king Clovis vanquished Visigoth King Alaric II at the Battle of Vouillé, incorporating Aquitaine into his Kingdom of France.
+Indeed, in 412 AD, the Visigoths invaded Aquitania, which stretched from the Atlantic Ocean to the northern Pyrenees.
+However, in 507 AD, the Frankish king Clovis defeated the Visigothic king Alaric II at the Battle of Vouillé and incorporated Aquitaine into his kingdom of the Franks, later known as the Kingdom of France.

-However, Limousin’s fate shifted again when it definitively returned to the Crown of France in 1607.
+The fate of Limousin changed again when it definitively returned to the French Crown in 1607.

 Limousin picturesque landscape

-The region’s picturesque landscape is characterized by a vast network of rivers weaving through lush green countryside, while rolling hills and forests envelop 34% of its total area.
-The region’s economy revolves around agriculture, cattle breeding, and forestry, which are its primary sectors.
+The region’s picturesque landscape is characterised by a vast network of rivers meandering through lush, green countryside, while hills and forests cover 34% of its total area.
+The regional economy is based primarily on agriculture, livestock farming, and forestry.

-Although mining was once prominent, with Gauls extracting gold over 2000 years ago, the focus has shifted.
-Kaolin, crucial for porcelain production, has been mined since the 18th century, along with a brief period of uranium mining in the latter half of the 20th century.
+While mining once played a significant role, notably with gold extraction by the Gauls over 2,000 years ago, activities have since diversified.
+Kaolin, essential for porcelain production, has been mined since the 18th century, as has uranium for a brief period in the second half of the 20th century.

 Some of Limousin’s many tourist sites

-Limoges, the ancient historic capital, is globally renowned for its exquisite porcelain.
-However, did you know that it was also the birthplace of the Impressionist painter Pierre-Auguste Renoir?
-And, did you know that the renowned tapestry Lady and the Unicorn was discovered in the 14th-century Chateau de Boussac?
+Limoges, the former historic capital, is world-renowned for its porcelain.
+But did you know it’s also the birthplace of the Impressionist painter Pierre-Auguste Renoir?

-Were you aware that Saint-Robert and Collonges-la-Rouge were ranked among the Plus Beaux Villages de France for their exceptional beauty, and that Uzerche is known as the Pearl of the Limousin for its captivating charm.
+Did you know that Saint-Robert and Collonges-la-Rouge are ranked among the Plus Beaux Villages de France for their exceptional beauty, and that Uzerche is nicknamed the Pearl of the Limousin?

-Furthermore, the discovery of the burial ground of a 45,000-year-old Neanderthal young adult in La Chapelle aux Saints sheds light on ancient human history.
+Furthermore, the discovery of the burial site of a 45,000-year-old Neanderthal at La Chapelle aux Saints sheds new light on the origin of humankind.

 Area: 16,942 km²